Freiling87/CCU/CCU/Scratchpad.md

 |Wholesaler											|- Stackable wares have 2x Quantity
 |Wholesalerer										|- Stackable wares have 3x Quantity
 |Wholesalerest										|- Stackable wares have 4x Quantity

-##			C	Cost Scale - Exclude Bribe for item
-CL: A cost reduction of zero applies even to bribes for quest items.
-If people want a campaign NPC to hand over a quest item for free they could just use the player alignment trait for that, so while this might not technically be a bug I think there's a strong argument for making an exception here so we can have people that provide free services but are still non-trivial quest targets.
-##				C	Player Traits
-####				C	Variable name based on Designer Mode
-####				C	Verify what it looks like (Bummer)
 ##			P	Bugs
 Except crickets, crickets are fine.
-###				C	00 Scene Setter Owner ID
-Set the Owner ID to 99 if a Scene Setter is applied.
-Maybe this could be done on loading the chunk, not during editing.
-If it's done during editing it may be unacceptably subtle and throw some users off.
-###				C	Vendor Cart Balance
-Disable container opening
-###				C	Can't hack Computer
-Investigateable message interrupts
-###				C	"Search" available from hack
-Remote grabbies
 ###				C	The Conundrum of Enduring Ruckus
 Was able to have Hooker cause multiple Ruckuses.
 Rucki?
 ###				C	Hiring Voucher not consumed